Lighthouse at night with spotlight beam . This is a 3d render illustration.

 Working psychodynamically with me

 We will pay close attention to our therapeutic relationship.
-Reflecting together on what happens between us, can serve as a way of illuminating some of unconscious, repeating, relational patterns allowing us to pause and consider alternatives This psychodynamic approach can help with a wide range of difficulties including depression, anxiety, social anxiety, issues of identity and low self-esteem, co-dependency and childhood trauma.
+Reflecting together on what happens between us, can serve as a way of illuminating some unconscious, repeating, relational patterns allowing us to pause and consider alternatives This psychodynamic approach can help with a wide range of difficulties including depression, anxiety, social anxiety, issues of identity and low self-esteem, co-dependency and childhood trauma.

 I believe therapy is a co-creative process.
 If you decide to work with me, we will build an empathic, supportive and mutually respectful working alliance.
 My aim is for you to feel heard, accepted and understood.
 All of my therapeutic work, is underpinned by my core training in transactional analysis psychotherapy and the following beliefs: